jltt-grc/memorable_scents/README.md

 # Open Science Project: Memorable Scents

-This repository contains code and analysis for the study presented in the scientific paper untitled "What  Makes a Scent Memorable?
-Machine Learning Insights into Odor-Evoked Episodic Memory"
+This repository contains code and analysis for the study presented in the scientific paper untitled "What Makes a Scent Trigger a Memory?
+A Cognitive Decomposition of Odor-Evoked Retrieval"

 ## 📁 Repository Structure